 The wiring configuration is the first test result that is displayed.
-Refer to the table presented earlier in the user guide for the test result key.
+Refer to the test result codes and legend presented earlier in the user guide.

-For wiring conditions other than normal, the CT70 is limited in the type of tests it can perform on a circuit until the circuit's wiring issues are resolved.
+For wiring conditions other than normal, the CT80 is limited in the type of tests it can perform on a circuit until the circuit's wiring issues are resolved.
 For 'no ground' conditions, only the line voltage and voltage drop tests can be made.
 For reverse polarity conditions, open neutral, or open hot conditions the meter will not display since power will not be available.